-When recovering from orthopaedic injuries—whether from a ligament tear, tendon strain, or joint degeneration—many patients focus on physical treatments like PRP therapy, physiotherapy, and exercise.
+When recovering from orthopaedic injuries, many patients focus on physical treatments like PRP therapy, physiotherapy, and exercise.
+These injuries may involve a ligament tear, tendon strain, or joint degeneration.
 But there is another powerful influence on healing that often goes overlooked: the mind-body connection.

-Chronic stress and poor sleep can have a measurable impact on how your body responds to regenerative medicine and rehabilitative care.
-Whether you’re receiving PRP for joints, PRP for shoulder pain, or recovering from a sports injury, attending to your mental and emotional well-being is just as important as physical interventions.
+Chronic stress and poor sleep can have a measurable impact on recovery.
+They affect how your body responds to regenerative medicine and rehabilitative care.
+You may be receiving PRP for joints or shoulder pain, or recovering from a sports injury.
+In each case, attending to your mental and emotional well-being is just as important as physical interventions.

-In this article, we explore the science behind stress, sleep, and recovery, and offer practical strategies to support your healing journey.
+This article explores the science behind stress, sleep, and recovery.
+It also offers practical strategies to support your healing journey.

 The Science of Stress and Tissue Healing